inverno-io/inverno-mods/doc/reference-guide.md

 #### URL Encoded form

-HTML form data are sent in the body of a POST request in the form of key/value pairs encoded in [application/x-www-form-urlencoded format](https://url.spec.whatwg.org/#application/x-www-form-urlencoded).
+HTML form data are sent in the body of a POST request in the form of key/value pairs encoded in [application/x-www-form-urlencoded format][form-urlencoded].
 The resulting list of `Parameter` can be obtained as follows:

 ```java
 ExchangeHandler<Exchange> handler = exchange -> {